How can I automate patching and deployment of desktop images?

 -

-Send from: From the drop-down list, select a linked email address that is used to send the notification.
+Send From: From the drop-down list, select a linked email address that is used to send the notification.

 Note: Only linked mailboxes are displayed.
 To link mailboxes, navigate to Settings > Environment > Notifications.